Brian J. Bagley,

 Scott T. Melin,

-A senior associate at the Bagley Law Firm, LLC, Scott’s practice focuses on high-value civil matters, where his most recent accomplishments include a $1.58 million and a $1.2 million recovery for his clients.
+A senior managing associate at the Bagley Law Firm, LLC, Scott’s practice focuses on high-value civil matters, where his most recent accomplishments include a $1.58 million and a $1.2 million recovery for his clients.
 Scott’s cases include personal injury, appeals, civil rights issues, business disputes, and other matters which may require complex litigation.
 Scott also handles high-conflict family matters, to which he brings years of family law experience.

 Born and raised on the Colorado Front Range, Scott attended Colorado State University, where he studied philosophy and English.
 Thereafter, Scott received a merit scholarship to attend the University of Colorado Law School in Boulder, Colorado.
 During his legal studies, he served as a member – and executive – to the law school’s Public Interest Student Association.